systemd/systemd/docs/COREDUMP_PACKAGE_METADATA.md

 multiple implementers might use it when building packages, or core file analyzers, and so on.

-The metadata will be embedded in a single, new, 4-bytes-aligned, read-only ELF header section, in a key-value JSON format.
+The metadata will be embedded in a single, new, 4-bytes-aligned, allocated, 0-padded, read-only ELF header section, in a key-value JSON format.
 Implementers working on parsing core files should not assume a specific list of keys, but parse anything that is included in the section.
 Implementers working on build tools should strive to use the same key names, for consistency.
 The most common will be listed here.
 When corresponding to the content of os-release, the values should match, again for consistency.

 If available, the metadata should also include the debuginfod server URL that can provide the original executable, debuginfo and sources, to further facilitate debugging.